aws-neuron/aws-neuron-sdk/release-notes/index.rst

      - Details
      - Instances

-   * - Initial support for computer vision models inference
-     - * Added Stable Diffusion 2.1 model script for Text to Image Generation
-       * Added VGG model script for Image Classification Task
-       * Added UNet model script for Image Segmentation Task
-       * Please check `aws-neuron-samples repository <https://github.com/aws-neuron/aws-neuron-samples/tree/master/torch-neuronx>`_
-     - Inf2, Trn1/Trn1n

-   * - Profiling support in PyTorch Neuron(``torch-neuronx``) for Inference with TensorBoard
-     - * See more at :ref:`torch-neuronx-profiling-with-tb`
-     - Inf2, Trn1/Trn1n

-   * - New Features and Performance Enhancements in transformers-neuronx
+   * - New Features and Performance Enhancements in ``transformers-neuronx``
-     - * Support for the HuggingFace generate function.
+     - * Support for ``int8`` inference.
+See example at :ref:`int8_weight_storage_support`
-       * Model Serialization support for GPT2 models. (including model saving, loading, and weight swapping)
        * Improved prompt context encoding performance.
+See more at :ref:`transformers_neuronx_developer_guide`
-       * See :ref:`transformers_neuronx_readme` for examples and usage
+       * Improved collective communications performance for Tensor Parallel inference on Inf2 and Trn1.
        * See more at :ref:`transformers-neuronx-rn`
      - Inf2, Trn1/Trn1n

-   * - Support models larger than 2GB in TensorFlow 2.x Neuron (``tensorflow-neuronx``)
+   * - Neuron Profiler Tool
+     - * Support for as a stand alone tool to profile and get visualized insights on execution of models on Trainium and Inferentia devices.
-     - * See :ref:`tensorflow-neuronx-special-flags` for details. (``tensorflow-neuronx``)
+       * See more at :ref:`neuron-profile-ug`
-     - Trn1/Trn1n, Inf2
+     - Inf1, Inf2, Trn1/Trn1n

-   * - Support models larger than 2GB in TensorFlow 2.x Neuron (``tensorflow-neuron``)
+   * - Neuron Compilation Cache through S3
-     - * See :ref:`Special Flags <tensorflow-ref-neuron-tracing-api>` for details. (``tensorflow-neuron``)
-     - Inf1

-   * - Performance Enhancements in PyTorch C++ Custom Operators (Experimental)
-     - * Support for using multiple GPSIMD Cores in Custom C++ Operators
+     - * Support for sharing compiled models across Inf2 and Trn1 nodes through S3
+       * See more at :ref:`pytorch-neuronx-parallel-compile-cli`
+     - Inf2, Trn1/Trn1n

+   * - New script to scan a model for supported/unsupported operators
+     - * Script to scan a model for supported/unsupported operators before training, scan output includes supported and unsupported operators at both XLA operators and PyTorch operators level.
+       * See a sample tutorial at :ref:`torch-analyze-for-training-tutorial`
+     - Inf2, Trn1/Trn1n

+   * - Neuron Distributed Library [Experimental]
+     - * New Python Library based on PyTorch enabling distributed training and inference of large models.
+       * Initial support for tensor-parallelism.
+       * See more at :ref:`neuronx-distributed-index`
+     - Inf2, Trn1/Trn1n

+   * - Neuron Calculator and Documentation Updates
+     - * New :ref:`neuron_calculator` Documentation section to help determine number of Neuron Cores needed for LLM Inference.
+       * Added App Note :ref:`neuron_llm_inference`
-       * See :ref:`custom-ops-api-ref-guide`
+       * See more at :ref:`neuron-documentation-rn`
-     - Trn1/Trn1n
+     - Inf1, Inf2, Trn1/Trn1n

-   * - Weight Deduplication Feature (Inf1)
+   * - Enhancements to Neuron SysFS
-     - * Support for Sharing weights when loading multiple instance versions of the same model on different NeuronCores.
+     - * Support for detailed breakdown of memory usage across the NeuronCores
-       * See more at :ref:`nrt-configuration`
+       * See more at :ref:`neuron-sysfs-ug`
-     - Inf1

-   * - ``nccom-test`` - Collective Communication Benchmarking Tool
-     - * Supports enabling benchmarking sweeps on various Neuron Collective Communication operations.
-See :ref:`nccom-test` for more details.
-     - Trn1/Trn1n , Inf2
+     - Inf1, Inf2, Trn1/Trn1n

-   * - Announcing end of support for tensorflow-neuron 2.7 & mxnet-neuron 1.5 versions
+   * - Support for Ubuntu 22
-     - * See :ref:`announce-eol-tf-before-2-7`
+     - * See more at :ref:`setup-guide-index` for setup instructions on Ubuntu22
-       * See :ref:`announce-eol-mxnet-before-1-5`
-     - Inf1
+     - Inf1, Inf2, Trn1/Trn1n

    * - Minor enhancements and bug fixes.
      - * See :ref:`components-rn`
      - Trn1/Trn1n , Inf2, Inf1